poulinal/fccproject-tracking/README.md

-Repository for investigating background events in the drift chamber of the idea detector of the FCC
+Repository for investigating background events in the drift chamber of the idea detector of the FCC For project: Research in Experimental Particle Physics in January (MIT)
 Members: Alexander Poulin, Charles Schwarze
 Supervisor: Dolores Garcia

+## Goals:
+Characterize the beam background as well as physics events.
+Determine effective methods to separate background hits from event hits.

 # helpful documents: